AxonC/auctor/README.md

 # Auctor (WIP)

-Generic todo app written in Python using the FastAPI framework.
+Generic todo API written in Python using the FastAPI framework.
 Project is to explore FastAPI and hopefully use a sprinkling of maths to determine which tasks should be done first.

-## Development
+## Development - Backend
 Opens the unicorn web server on port 8000.
 ```
 cd src/ && unicorn main:app --port 8000 --reload
 ```

-## Deployment
+### Deployment
 Deployment can be performed by building a docker container.
 ```docker
 cd src/ && docker build -t auctor-api .